- Home

 Treatment typically involves 4–8 sessions, depending on plaque severity and disease stage.

-Verapamil may improve curvature but is less effective for severe or stable-phase Peyronie’s Disease, where surgery may be required.
+These injections may improve curvature but is less effective for severe or stable-phase Peyronie’s Disease, where surgery may be required.

 Yes — combination therapy often improves results in early-stage disease.